TKomericki/Rhetos-wiki/Read-only-data-structures.md

 The Computed concept allows developer to create a data source that is implemented with a C# code.
-It is usually used for data processing when an SQL query is not an efficient solution, and the algorithm is often implemented in an external dll.
+It is usually used for data processing when an SQL query is not an efficient solution, and the algorithm is often implemented in an external DLL.

 Task: